wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_2_oceans_and_sea_ice.rst

    :width: 100%
    :alt: OSI SAF and C3S Barent sea ice coverage

-   Sea ice coverage in the Barents Sea (Credit: OSI SAF and Copernicus Climate Change Service)
+   Sea ice coverage in the Barents Sea (Credit: OSI SAF and Copernicus Climate Change Service).
+Many datasets contain variables offering different perspectives on a domain, and can be presented in different ways to provide a more complete picture of a situation.

 //